pmjones/adr/IMPLEMENTATION.md

 # Implementation Notes

-_Action Domain Responder_ a user interface pattern.
-It is not an entire application architectures itself.
+_Action Domain Responder_ is a user interface pattern.
+It is not an entire application architecture in itself.
 With that in mind:

 This section describes other components, collaborations, and patterns that might be used in conjunction with ADR within an application architecture, along with notes and suggestions from ADR implementors.